feltus/ProteinDesignbyhand/README.md

 Using what you know about secondary structures in general and amino acid propensity in secondary structures:

 #### Step A.
-Design a protein from scratch that contains this secondary structure pattern: three alpha helices, each seperated by a beta strand (ALPHA-BETA-ALPHA-BETA-ALPHA).
+Design a protein from scratch that contains this secondary structure pattern: three alpha helices, each separated by a beta strand (ALPHA-BETA-ALPHA-BETA-ALPHA).
 Save the protein sequence in FASTA format.

 #### Step B.
 Use Jpred4 software (http://www.compbio.dundee.ac.uk/jpred)  to see if your prediction was correct.
 If you’re the protein was incorrectly designed, then please try again 😊.

 ###  Task B:
-Make a PDF with your FASTA sequnce and a a screenshot of the JPRED results showing that you created the correct protein.
+Make a PDF with your FASTA sequence and a screenshot of the JPRED results showing that you created the correct protein.
 Upload this PDF to Canvas.